jdoleary/Spellmasons/docs/TasksCurrent.md

     - Take queues from slay the spire
     - Sectors could have optional elements
     - Sectors could fit together using WFC instead of just being picked by random
-- TODO: Unit.syncronize should sync modifier images such as frozen or heavy armor
-- Portal didn't appear once (honeycomb seems broken if you have walls above and below you)
-- Goons spawned outside of map when summoner was stuffed in upper left corner of map

 ## Tasks